Noahnc/smartmonitoring/proxy_container/readme.md

 # Zabbix Proxy Docker Image

-This folder contains all files related to the modified Zabbix Proxy Docker Image.
+This folder contains all files related to the modified Zabbix Proxy Docker image.

 - SNMP MIB files that need to be available in the Zabbix Proxy can be added to the `src/snmp_mibs` folder.
 - External Scripts can be added to the `src/external_scripts` folder.
 Supported are bash or python scripts.